teddyotieno/DMS-FrontEnd/README.md

 ## Installation

 - Download and Install NodeJS and MongoDB.
-- Clone the repository on your local machine.
+- Clone the repository on your local machine, make sure you're on the Master branch.
 - Navigate to the directory where you have cloned the project.
 - Run npm install to install all the dependencies.

+## BACKEND
   ## Express Routes

   The Express module was used to create the routes.
 The routes are defined in the file `index.js`.
 The server has to be        started for the routes to be accessible.
 Start the server by running `nodemon index.js` or `npm test`

 ## Seeding